Proglang-TypeScript/ts-ast-utils/README.md

 # ts-ast-utils

-A simpler & friendlier way to interact with the Typescript AST.
+A simpler & friendlier way to traverse the Typescript AST.

 ## visitAllChildren